How much carbon can you save by cycling to work?

 Swapping just one trip per day from driving to cycling for 200 days of the year would save half a tonne of carbon dioxide over the course of a year

-This research didn’t look at trains, but a government report says that on average, UK trains account for 41g of C02 per passenger-kilometre.
+This research didn’t look at trains, but a UK government report says that on average, UK trains account for 41g of C02 per passenger-kilometre.

 Carbon savings

-But what does this mean for you and your commute?
+What does this mean for you and your commute?
 Researchers led by Dr Christian Brand, an associate professor in transport, energy and environment at the University of Oxford, observed 4,000 people living in London, Antwerp, Barcelona, Vienna, Orebro, Rome and Zurich over a two-year period.

 Participants recorded what trips they made every day, including why they were travelling, how far and what mode they used.
 The researchers calculated the carbon footprint for every trip made.